Prizes. Athletic Awards

 Reid Squash Trophy: Established by William K. Simonton '43, this trophy is awarded annually to the member of the squash team who has shown the most improvement.
 The recipient is to be selected by the coach of the team and the director of athletics.
 (1975)

-Robert B. Miller Trophy: This trophy, given by former Bowdoin swimmers in memory of Robert B. Miller, coach of swimming, is awarded annually "to the Senior who, in the opinion of the coach, is the outstanding swimmer on the basis of his contribution to the sport."
+Robert B. Miller Trophy: This trophy, given by former Bowdoin swimmers in memory of Robert B. Miller, coach of swimming, is awarded annually "to the senior who, in the opinion of the coach, is the outstanding swimmer or diver on the basis of his contribution to the sport."
 Winners will have their names inscribed on the trophy and will be presented with bronze figurines.
 (1962)

 Track and Field